K-Balaji/DataPlotter/README.md

 </div>

 ## About
-Data Plotter is an open source app for plotting data from CSV Files.
+Data Plotter is an open source app for plotting data from data files.
 It is licensed under the MIT License.

 ## Screenshots